DanielKote/Foreman2/README.md

 At the time of writing the only official "contributor" is myself, DanielKotes.
 This started out as a slight fork of the [original foreman](https://github.com/Rybadour/Foreman), with just a few changes that I didnt bother using git for.
 It kind of spiraled out of control to the point where it is no longer something that can be considered the original Foreman, thus the new repository.

-For now this is in active development so I do not recommend contributing to the project at this time as I make rather extensive changes often enough that any extra changes are more likely than not be depreciated by the time I get to them.

-Once this development spurt is finished, I will see about opening up the project for outside contributions / bug fixes / etc.
+I have mostly finished with active development and will mostly be releasing updates pertaining to keeping the software functional / fixing up any major bugs.
+You are free to make a fork of this project and make any changes you want; I will try to check up on any posted merge requests when I have time.